This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Most children with Erb’s palsy recover and have no lasting effects.
 For some, though, the damage causes lasting and permanent disabilities.
 An Erb’s palsy lawsuit is an option if you believe your child’s condition resulted from medical negligence and should have been prevented.

-Erb’s palsy is characterized by weakness, loss of sensation, and paralysis in the arm.
+Erb’s palsy is nerve damage characterized by weakness, loss of sensation, and paralysis in the arm.
 It can occur in any part of the arm or the entire arm, and the symptoms may be mild or severe, including total loss of sensation and movement.[1]

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowThe general cause of Erb’s palsy is damage to one or more of the five brachial plexus nerves.
+The general cause of Erb’s palsy is damage to one or more of the five brachial plexus nerves.
 Pulling on the arm, shoulder, or neck stretches those nerves.
 There are many ways that a pulling action can be strong enough to damage a baby’s nerves during childbirth.

-A Lawsuit to Cover Expenses
+An Erb’s Palsy Lawsuit Can Cover Expenses

 If the damage caused by brachial plexus injury is moderate to severe, a child may need a lot of treatment.
 Even with treatment, some children may not recover fully, depending on the severity of the condition.